Nockamixon Township, Pennsylvania: Transportation

 As of 2018 there were 58.48 mi of public roads in Nockamixon Township, of which 20.35 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 38.13 mi were maintained by the township.

-Numbered highways traversing Nockamixon Township include Pennsylvania Route 32, Pennsylvania Route 412, Pennsylvania Route 563 and Pennsylvania Route 611.
-PA 611 utilizes Easton Road on a north-south alignment through the heart of the township.
+Numbered highways traversing Nockamixon Township include Pennsylvania Route 32, Pennsylvania Route 412, Pennsylvania Route 563, and Pennsylvania Route 611.
+PA 611 utilizes Easton Road on a north–south alignment through the heart of the township.
 PA 32 follows River Road eastward from PA 611 adjacent to the Delaware River across the northern portion of the township.
 PA 412 utilizes Durham Road heading northwestward from PA 611 across southwestern portions of the township.
-Finally, PA 563 follows Mountain View Drive southwestward from PA 412 across the southwestern part of the township.
+PA 563 follows Mountain View Drive southwestward from PA 412 across the southwestern part of the township.

 Ecology

 According to the A. W. Kuchler U.S. potential natural vegetation types, Nockamixon Township, Pennsylvania would have an Appalachian Oak (104) vegetation type with an Eastern Hardwood Forest (25) vegetation form.